-The Chief Financial Officer ("CFO") is responsible for the oversight of the City's financial affairs.
-This includes the functions of accounting, accounts payable, accounts receivable, operating and capital budgeting, fleet management, facilities management, real estate management, financial forecasting, financial reporting, debt management, grants management, investment management, investor relations, payroll, pension management, purchasing, risk management, and technology management.
-In addition, the CFO provides counseling to various departments and business units and is an active participant in strategic planning activities.
+Michelle McCrimmon was appointed as Chief Financial Officer on March 3, 2024.
+Ms. McCrimmon is responsible for the oversight of the City's financial affairs, including the functions of accounting, accounts payable, accounts receivable, operating and capital budgeting, fleet management, facilities management, real estate management, financial forecasting, financial reporting, debt management, grants management, investment management, investor relations, payroll, pension management, purchasing, risk management, and technology management.
+In addition, Ms. McCrimmon provides guidance to various departments and business units and is an active participant in strategic planning activities.
+Prior to her appointment, Ms. McCrimmon served for nearly eight years as Deputy Chief Financial Officer and for six years as the Controller of the City with oversight over financial reporting and accounting, including five years as an Audit Senior Manager at a Big 4 accounting and consulting firm.
+Ms. McCrimmon holds a Master of Business Administration from the University of Texas-Permian Basin, and a Bachelor of Science in Business Administration from the University of California, Riverside.
+She is also a Florida Certified Public Accountant.